 Compounded bioidentical hormones are custom-mixed formulations prepared by compounding pharmacies based on a healthcare provider’s prescription tailored to a patient’s specific hormone levels and symptoms.
 Unlike FDA-approved hormone products, compounded hormones lack standardized manufacturing and regulatory oversight, which may affect their purity and consistency.

-How do I Know if BHRT or Conventional HRT is Right For Me?
+How do I know if BHRT or conventional HRT is right for me?

 The choice depends on your individual health profile, symptoms, preferences, and risk factors.
 BHRT may be suitable for those seeking personalized dosing or who have experienced side effects with conventional HRT.
 Conventional HRT offers standardized dosing with extensive clinical data on safety.
 Consulting with a healthcare provider experienced in hormone therapy is essential to determine the best treatment option.